Are your pork chops on ice? On average, an American eats about 1.5 pounds of pork each week.

 How Do You Defrost Pork Chops Quickly?

 Use a microwave to defrost frozen pork chops quickly.
-It’s fast than both cold water and refrigerator.
+It’s fast than both cold water and a refrigerator.
 If you don’t have a microwave, try out cold water.

 Is It Safe To Defrost Pork Chops In The Microwave?